 Majors, Degrees & Credentials

 From hard sciences to studio art and all points in between, your educational opportunities abound at UCSB.
-We offer more than 200 majors, degrees and credentials, a number than includes 90+ undergraduate majors and more than 50 graduate programs.
+We offer more than 200 majors, degrees and credentials, a number that includes 90+ undergraduate majors and more than 50 graduate programs.

 Our faculty members are routinely elected as members of the globe’s most prestigious academic organizations.
 Case in point: More than 80 current or former UCSB faculty are elected fellows of the American Association for the Advancement of Science for their advancement of science or its applications.

 Companies Started With UCSB Technologies